holozeros/minimal-linux-desktop/README.md

             Thankfully, for Linux users, Nvidia has published the driver packages that combines proprietary binaries with a collection of their wrappers.
             There are some caveats, such as kernel compilation, to install the proprietary Nvidia driver.

-# [Summary]

-    1.Building a chroot environment where /tools has the required commands to run chroot and Arch Build System(gcc,pacman,makepkg..).

-    2.Editing PKGBUILDs of all packages for minimal linux desktop.

-    3.Chroot into the above chroot environment, and make package-tarballs from the PKGBUILDs with makepkg command, then install packages with pacaman into / of chroot environment.

-    4.Building UEFI stub kernel and install systemd-boot.
-Then edit boot loader entry file.When booted the stub kernel, bootloader does mount the minimal linux desktop to root-filsesystem.

-    5.Settings of the minimal linux desktop system.